shotover/shotover-proxy/docs/src/transforms.md

 - CassandraSinkSingle:
     # The IP address and port of the upstream Cassandra node/service.
     remote_address: "127.0.0.1:9042"

+    # Number of milliseconds to wait for a connection to be created to the destination cassandra instance.
+    # If the timeout is exceeded then an error is returned to the client.
+    connect_timeout_ms: 3000

     # When this field is provided TLS is used when connecting to the remote address.
     # Removing this field will disable TLS.